-The most popular methods of processing thermoplastics are injection molding, extrusion, and thermoforming, The thermoplastics can be like rubber or as strong as aluminum depending on their chemistry, They are light weight, with densities of 0.9 to 2 gm/cc , Some thermoplastic materials can withstand the temperature extremes up to 600 F, while the others retain their properties at -100 F.
+The most popular methods of processing thermoplastics are injection molding, extrusion, and thermoforming, The thermoplastics can be like rubber or as strong as aluminum depending on their chemistry, They are light weight, Some thermoplastic materials can withstand the temperature extremes up to 600 F, while the others retain their properties at -100 F.

-Two types of thermoplastics are high-temperature thermoplastics and engineering thermoplastics, Examples of high-temperature thermoplastics contain popular materials such as polypropylene and PVC, They are commonly used for the pipes, the bottles and the plastic containers.
+Two types of thermoplastics are high-temperature thermoplastics and engineering thermoplastics, Examples of high-temperature thermoplastics contain popular materials such as polypropylene and PVC, They are commonly used for the pipes, the bottles & the plastic containers.

-Engineering thermoplastics are typically flame-retardant & they can withstand the temperatures of up to 100 degrees C, Engineering plastics cost much more to produce than these popular materials, They contain the materials such as the nylons and the polyesters.
+Engineering thermoplastics are typically flame-retardant & they can withstand the temperatures of up to 100° C, Engineering plastics cost much more to produce than these popular materials, They contain the materials such as the nylons and the polyesters.

-Thermoplastics are energy efficient both in their manufacture & processing, Thermoplastic components can be made in very high volume with high precision & low cost, They can replace the metals with a considerable weight savings, proper care is taken in design, Most thermoplastics have better fatigue properties than the metals and they can tolerate larger deflections than the metals without deforming.
+Thermoplastics are energy efficient both in their manufacture & processing, Thermoplastic components can be made in very high volume with high precision & low cost, They can replace the metals with considerable weight savings, proper care is taken in design, Most thermoplastics have better properties than the metals and they can tolerate larger deflections than the metals without deforming.

-Thermoplastic materials resin & they offer many performance benefits, but most thermoplastic materials offer high strength, shrink-resistance & easy bendability, Depending on the resin, They are used in the low-stress applications such as the plastic bags or high-stress mechanical parts.
+Thermoplastic materials offer many performance benefits, most thermoplastic materials offer high strength, shrink-resistance & easy bendability, Depending on the resin, They are used in the low-stress applications such as the plastic bags or high-stress mechanical parts.

-Thermoplastics materials have high strength, They are lightweight & they comes with relatively low processing costs, You can manufacture the thermoplastic components easily in high volumes with high precision, The engineers use the thermoplastics instead of the metals because of their much lighter weight.
+Thermoplastics materials have high strength, They are lightweight & they come with relatively low processing costs, You can manufacture the thermoplastic components easily in high volumes with high precision, The engineers use the thermoplastics instead of the metals because of their much lighter weight.